Kukoomomo/IbcrelayerDev/README.md

 # devDoc
-### interchain security integration
+### interchain security integration deploy
-Follow `./interchain-pd.md` to start provider nodes and consumer nodes,Follow `./ibcRelayer.md` to start ibcRelayer
+Start with `bash ./deploy.sh` , it will create provider chani and consumer chain with 2 nodes and create IBC relayer at the same time.